Report an Incident

 Title IX Office at Dartmouth College

-If you or someone you know has been affected by sexual assault, sexual or gender-based harassment, dating or domestic violence, or stalking, please reach out to the Title IX office for guidance and support.
+If you or someone you know has been affected by sexual assault, sexual or gender-based harassment, sex or gender-based discrimination, dating or domestic violence, or stalking, please reach out to the Title IX office for guidance and support.

-An individual can also report to the Department of Safety and Security or the Office of Community Standards and Accountability.
-If the report is received by the Department of Safety and Security or the Office of Community Standards and Accountability, they will promptly notify the Title IX Coordinator.
+An individual can also report to the Department of Safety and Security, Office of Community Standards and Accountability, Human Resources or any other Responsible Employees.
+Responsible Employees are obligated under Dartmouth policy to promptly notify the Title IX Office.

 Decide Whether to Make a Report

-Dartmouth encourages all individuals to make a report to the College and to local law enforcement.
+Dartmouth takes all reports of Prohibited Conduct seriously.
+A person may choose to report an incident to the College and/or local law enforcement.
 These options are not mutually exclusive; both internal and criminal reports may be pursued simultaneously.
-Reporting Persons and witnesses are encouraged to speak with a Confidential Resource before deciding how to proceed.

 Title IX Formal Complaint Form